 You can fill your FAQ page with explainer videos as they can be a more effective way to show audiences how to solve problems or perform tasks instead of just looking at photos and text.

-Here is an example of an explainer video from Visa:
+Here is an example of an explainer video from Microsoft:

 5. Event Videos

 Brands would normally want to go all out when it comes to promoting and covering their events, seminars, and conferences.
 These events typically consist of industry experts as speakers, hundreds of attendees, and even parties right after.

 However, not a lot of people get to experience these events in person even if they are big fans of the brand.
 This is why some of the biggest companies now use different clips and footage from their events to highlight the major announcements that people have missed.

 Here is an example of an event video from Google:

 Company culture videos can be one of the most exciting videos to create because it allows you to display the personality of your employees.
 These videos give customers a sneak peek at all the hardworking people that help create and provide the best products.

 These videos are great because it can be one of the best ways to create a more personal connection with your customers.
 This is because they get to see how your team works and enjoy themselves in the process of creating great products.

 Here is an example of a company culture video from Cirrus Logic, Inc: